pawaryogesh1989/WordPress-Forbidden-Author-Words/forbidden-author-words/readme.txt

 === Forbidden Author Words ===
 Contributors: pawaryogesh1989, clarionwpdeveloper
-Tags: Forbidden Author Words, restrict post titles, restrict post content, restrict words in post titles, post title review, post content review, post title moderation, moderate post content, restrict post content words, restrict post title words.
+Tags: Forbidden Author Words, restrict post title, restrict post content, restrict words in post titles, post title review, post content review, post title moderation, moderate post content, restrict post content words, restrict post title words.
-Requires at least: 3.0.1
+Requires at least: 5.0 or higher
-Tested up to: 4.9.8
+Tested up to: 5.6
-Stable tag: 4.9
+Stable tag: 5.0
+PHP Version: 5.6 or higher
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use this plugin to restrict Authors use of some words that should not used.
+Use this plugin to restrict Authors to use of some words that should not used.

 == Description ==